cmda-tt/course-20-21/README.md

 ## Description

 During the Tech Track you’ll learn how to create interactive visualisations from external data while using libraries and advancing your web dev skills.
 You will be working together in a group helping each other learn by doing.
-To apply your learning directly, we will be working on a real life case with the [Museum of Ethnology][museum] in Leiden.
+To apply your learning directly, we will be working on a real life case with [De Volkskrant][krant].

 **Tech Track** is an elective track of three courses given in Information Design (fall semester), building further on knowledge acquired in